-COMMISSIONER MIROU: Mr Papa, I do not think you are really getting the question.
-What are you doing at 10th floor apart from the Aopi Building which is the Department of Lands where Lands Investigations Reports are normally facilitated.
+Mr Papa, I do not think you are really getting the question.
+What are you doing at 10th floor apart from the Aopi Building which is the Department of Lands where Lands Investigations Reports are normally facilitated?
 That is where SABLs are issued.
-What were you doing at the 10thh floor?
+What were you doing at the 10th floor?
 Is that public or private business?

-A: Commissioner, I know that is a private office but that was the developer that was pushing for this project with assistance of other stakeholders.
-That is why I thought the Investigation Report was all incorrect and when they were tabled to me, on that understanding that people needed road for so many years and then I actually sign to - believing the project will progress, the trans Papuan Highway.
+A: Commissioner, I know that is a private office but that was the developer that was pushing for this project with assistance of maybe other stakeholders.
+That is why I thought the Investigation Report was all in correct and when they were tabled to me, on that understanding that people needed road for so many years and then I actually signed to - believing the project will progress, the Trans Papuan Highway.

-COMMISSIONER MIROU: And you continued with that type of behavior and you signed documents in the rooms of hotels - Granville Hotel where you had to bring the Provincial Administrator in and to sign those recommendation which is the result of the issuance of those SABLs.
+Q: And you continued with that type of behavior and you signed documents in the rooms of hotels - Granville Hotel where you had to bring the Provincial Administrator in and to sign those recommendation which is the result of the issuance of those SABLs.
 You facilitated most of it.

-A: yes, Commissioner, as I have said, on the understanding that the investigation was for road acquisition for the proposed trans Papuan Highway.

-COMMISSIONER MIROU: But you are a Lands Officer.
+- A: Yes, Commissioner, as I have said, on the understanding that the investigation was for road acquisition for the proposed Trans Papuan Highway. - But you are a Lands Officer.
 You know what an SABL is for?

-A: Commissioner, initially there was no discussions about SABL.

-COMMISSIONER MIROU: If there is going to be a road, corridor, normally the appropriate Department to go to is the Forestry Department.
-Because you are require to clear fell some sections of the forest to allow the road line to be.
-Not to an SABL.
+Q: - A: Commissioner, initially there was no discussions about SABL. - If there is going to be a road corridor, normally the appropriate Q: Department to go to is the Forestry Department.
+Because you are 10 required to clear fell some sections of the forest to allow the road line to And that is the proper place to go to, not through an SABL.
 An SABL is only for agricultural purposes.
-Any businesses that you make relate to.
-If you want to do a great drimgas Papua Highway, you need a FCA, a Forest clearance Authority to actually clear fell so that they create a road link.
-Were you able to tell the people about those differences between clear felling for the purposes of setting up a road link and SABL which is for agricultural purposes involved with the use of customary land.
-But not a big section, you only need a certain amount of hectares to do oil palm, rubber, things like that where people become involved.

-A: Commissioner, I understand the processes.
-I have not mentioned to people about SABL.
-You do this, do that and all that but all I know is the road in exchange of the -

-COMMISSIONER MIROU: So you think the road was properly an SABL lease or it required a Forest Clearance Authority for a road line.
-That is a requirement in law.

-A: That is right.
-Commissioner, in the discussions that I have said in my paper, that the discussions with the people were, the people consented for the road and then they will give so assuming that the road was suppose to be acquired and then later they can on both sides, spare my report, they agree to give their logs in exchange of the construction of the road.
+Any businesses that you may relate to.
+If you want to do a Gre Drimgas Papua Highway, you need a FCA, a Forest Clearance Authority to actually clear fell so that they Were you able to tell the people about those create a road link. differences between clear felling for the purposes of setting up a road link and SABL which is for agricultural purposes involved with the use of customary land?
+But not a big section, you only need a certain amount of hectares to do oil palm, rubber, things like that where people become 20 involved. - Commissioner, I understand the processes.
+I have not mentioned to A: people about SABL.
+You do this, do that and all that but all I know was the road in exchange of the--- - Q: So you think the road was properly an SABL lease or it required a Forest Clearance Authority for a road line?
+That is a requirement in law. - A: That is right.
+Commissioner, in the discussions, as I have said in my 30 paper, the discussions with the people were, the people consented for the road and then they will give so assuming the road was supposed to be acquired and then later they can, on both sides, as per my report, they agree to give their logs in exchange for the cost of the construction of the road.
 So my signature was purposely for the acquisition purposes.
-So I was not explained by the ITLS the area they covered.
-Later I also got shocked too and I was - I called, I think the other director, I think Dina Gagui to the office, are you aware that you land has been taken away, I got shocked too.
+So I was not explained by the IT&S the area they covered.
+Later I also got shocked too and I was - I called, I think the other director, I think Dina Gabo to the office, "are you aware that you land has been taken away", I got shocked too.
 I told him, all we know is about the road, and in exchange for the logs.
-That is all we know about ---
+That is all we know about ---40

+[12.00 pm]